NitiKaur/Microsoft-Engage-21/README.md

 		secretOrKey=secret

 	4. Open the encoding.js file as node_modules->whatwg-url->lib->encoding.js.
-Add the              follwing on top-
+Add the following on top if it throws an error-

 	        "use strict";
                 const {TextDecoder, TextEncoder} = require("util");